 Auteur Labels \ Factory Records 1984 [LTMCD 2534]

-The ongoing compilation series Auteur Labels profiles independent record labels with a unique and enduring sound, vision and design sensibility, concerned more with art than commerce.
-This volume looks at the output of Manchester label Factory Records in 1984.
+The compilation series Auteur Labels profiles independent record labels with a unique and enduring sound, vision and design sensibility, concerned more with art than commerce.
+This volume looks at the output of Manchester label Factory Records during 1984.